pumpupapp/pumpup-ui-lab/README.md

 Start the server by running `npm start` in the root directory.

-This launches a simple server at `http://localhost:7999` that compiles JSX files on the fly.
+This launches a simple server at `http://localhost:7999` that compiles JSX and Sass files on the fly.